-- The general noise level within the hall must be such that it does not interfere with the rights mentioned above. - Noise, particularly sustained, must not be readily audible within the private living quarters of other students. - Instruments or amplification devices producing excessive volume, including, but not limited to, subwoofers and speakers, are prohibited in the residence halls.
-The Office of Residence Life & Housing may confiscate prohibited sound equipment. - Instruments or amplification devices with drivers in excess of 6.5" are prohibited. - Noise emanating from within one residence hall must not be audible within any other residence hall or Providence College building.

-• No amplified sound is permitted at outside events without the prior permission of the Director of Student Activities or the Director of Residence Life & Housing or his/her Designee.
+- The general noise level within the hall must be such that it does not interfere with the rights mentioned above. - Noise, particularly sustained, must not be readily audible within the private living quarters of other students. - Instruments or amplification devices (including, but not limited to, subwoofers and speakers) may not be used in the residence halls to produce excessive volume.
+The Office of Residence Life & Housing and/or Public Safety may confiscate this sound equipment if students are repeatedly addressed for noise disturbances using these devices. - Noise emanating from within one residence hall must not be audible within any other residence hall or Providence College building. - No amplified sound is permitted at outside events without the prior permission of the Director of Student Activities or the Director of Residence Life & Housing or his/her Designee.